Animated narrative vignette

 An animated narrative vignette (ANV) is an instructional technology used to motivate and facilitate role-playing, problem solving, and discussion.
-Teachers develop the ANVs to present in class or in online training.
-Students might also create them in experiential learning exercises.
+Teachers make use of the ANVs to aid presentations in class or for online training.
+Students also create them for experiential learning exercises.

-Teachers provide computer animation representations of teachable situations that encourage critical thinking and may also provide an instrument for assessing attitudes and behaviors.
+Teachers provide computer animated representations to teach concepts and encourage critical thinking.
+It can also serve as an assessment tool for students’ attitudes and behaviors.
 Vignettes have been used to teach mathematics and science, management skills, problem solving, and character education.